On the Maximum Number of Non-Confusable Strings Evolving Under Short Tandem Duplications: Introduction

-The channel alphabet is denoted by $ \A_q \defeq \{0, 1, \ldots, q-1\} $, and the set of all strings (or words) over $ \A_q $ by $ \A_q^* \defeq \bigcup_{i=0}^\infty \A_q^i $.
-The channel acts on the transmitted string $ \myx $ by successively applying a number of tandem duplications of length $ \leqthree $, where a tandem duplication of length $ k $ is an insertion of an exact copy of a substring of length $ k $ next to the original substring.
-We emphasize that the number of applied duplications is not known in advance to either the transmitter or the receiver and can take on any value in the set of natural numbers $ \{0, 1, 2, \ldots\} $.
+Let $ \ell $ be a fixed positive integer.
+The \emph{$ (\leql) $-tandem-duplication channel} acts on a transmitted string $ \myx $ by successively applying to it a number of tandem duplications, each of length $ \leql $, where a tandem duplication of length $ k $ is an insertion of an exact copy of a substring of length $ k $ next to the original substring (it is irrelevant whether a duplicate is inserted to the left or to the right of the original as both options result in the same string).
+We assume that the number of applied duplications is not known in advance to either the transmitter or the receiver and can take on any value in the set of natural numbers $ \{0, 1, 2, \ldots\} $.
+In more precise terms, the channel is described as follows: \begin{itemize}[leftmargin=0.6cm] \item Input: $ \myx \equiv \myx^\sml{(0)} $ \item Choose a number $ t $ (the number of duplications) from the set $ \{0, 1, 2, \ldots\} $ \item For $ i = 1, \ldots, t $, repeat the following: \begin{itemize} \item Choose the duplication location $ j $ in the string $ \myx^\sml{(i-1)} $ arbitrarily from the set $ \{1, \ldots, |\myx^\sml{(i-1)}|\} $ \item Choose the duplication length $ k $ arbitrarily from the set $ \{1, \ldots, \min\{j, \ell\} \} $ \item Insert a copy of the substring $ x_{j-k+1}^\sml{(i-1)} \cdots x_j^\sml{(i-1)} $ next to the original substring in $ \myx^\sml{(i-1)} $ to produce $ \myx^\sml{(i)} $, that is

-The following list of strings over $ \A_3 $, each producing the next via a tandem duplication of length $ \leqthree $, is an example of how the channel acts on a transmitted string $ \myx $:
+where the original substring that is being duplicated is overlined, and the inserted duplicate is underlined \end{itemize} \item Output: $ \myy \equiv \myx^\sml{(t)} $. \end{itemize} Hereafter we assume that $ \ell = 3 $. \begin{example} The following list of strings, each producing the next via a tandem duplication of length $ \leqthree $, is an example of how the channel acts on a transmitted string $ \myx \in \A_3^8 $: